little-fort/mcp-dotnet-mssql/README.md

 The server makes use of the following environment variables:

-- `DB_DATASOURCE` - The machine name or IP address of your target MS SQL Server instance.
+- `DB_DATASOURCE` - The machine name, IP address, or host URL of your target MS SQL Server instance.
 - `DB_INITIAL_CATALOG` - The default database that should be used when opening a connection.
 - `DB_USER` - The username used to open the database connection.
 - `DB_PASSWORD` - The password used to open the database connection.